-Output Options SPDIF Format
+Output Options AES Format

-The SPDIF coaxial output signal can have the Channel Status Professional or Consumer.
-For further details please refer to chapter 21.3.
+The AES output signal can have the Channel Status Professional or Consumer (SPDIF).
+This setting is also valid when ADAT2 has been set as AES/SPDIF output.
+For further details please refer to chapter 21.2.

-Optical Out
+Optical 2 Out

-The optical TOSLINK output can operate as ADAT or SPDIF output.
+This optical TOSLINK output can operate as ADAT or SPDIF output.